-If you see something or someone on WhatsApp breaking the rules, you can report the offending content or person.
+If you see something or someone breaking the rules, you can report the offending content or person.
 Just go into your settings, tap Help, and then tap Contact Us.
-You can then explain what the problem is, and add screenshots as evidence.
+You can then explain what the problem is, and add screenshots as evidence of your issue.

 5. If an extreme situation arises, contact the local authorities.

 Though it’s certainly very rare, it may happen that you run into a situation on WhatsApp where someone repeatedly issues credible threats to harm you, themselves, or someone else.
 If you ever feel that you or someone else is in immediate danger, call the local police, emergency services, suicide prevention hotline, or whatever authorities are best equipped to handle the situation at hand.

 That’s some need-to-know information about safety and security on WhatsApp!
 To learn more about the app, like the pros and cons, how much it costs to use, and of course, how to use the app, check out the rest of our free WhatsApp course!